coderamen666/srd-v3.5-md/spells/magic-overview.md

 is wasted.

-Spells also fail if your concentration is broken and might fail if you're wearing armor while casting a spell with somatic components.
+Spells also fail if your concentration is broken and might fail if you’re wearing armor while casting a spell with somatic components.

-### The Spell's Result
+### The Spell’s Result

 Once you know which creatures (or objects or areas) are affected, and whether those creatures have made successful saving throws (if any were